 Recent developments, however, suggest that a reluctance to arm the coalition is spreading.
-Amid mounting public pressure, European states from Spain to Greece to Norway have suspended the sale of lethal military goods to the coalition.
-And in Austria, the Netherlands, and in the Flemish region of Belgium, licenses for arms sales to the KSA have repeatedly been denied.
+Amid mounting public pressure, European states from including Spain, Greece, and Norway have suspended the sale of lethal military goods to the coalition.
+And in Austria, the Netherlands, and Belgium, licenses for arms sales to the KSA have repeatedly been denied.
 Germany’s coalition government, too, has suspended approval of arms exports to any country participating in the war in Yemen.

 During President Barack Obama’s two-term tenure, the US offered Saudi Arabia more than $115 billion in weapons, more than any previous administration.
 However, concerned about human rights abuses in the aftermath of an attack on a funeral hall in 2016 that killed more than 140 people, the Obama administration banned the sale of precision-guided military technology to the KSA.

-In March 2017, however, then-Secretary of State Rex Tillerson overturned the ban.
-In May, 2017, on his first trip abroad as president, Donald Trump finalized a $110 billion arms deal with Saudi Arabia's King Salman.
+However, in March 2017, then-Secretary of State Rex Tillerson overturned the ban and by May, President Trump finalized a $110 billion arms deal with the Riyahd.

-Secretary of Defense James Mattis has previously claimed that the United States does not make targeting decisions for the coalition, stating, “I will tell you that we do help them plan what we call, kind of targeting…we do not do dynamic targeting for them."
-Nonetheless, evidence suggests that the US supports the KSA and UAE naval blockade and assists in aerial targeting, intelligence sharing, and mid-flight aerial refueling.
-Additionally, US Special Forces are on the ground, while military drones roam above.
+US Secretary of Defense James Mattis has previously stated that the US does not make targeting decisions for the coalition, “I will tell you that we do help them plan what we call, kind of targeting…we do not do dynamic targeting for them.”
+Despite the rhetoric, evidence suggests that the US supports the KSA and UAE naval blockade and assists in aerial targeting, intelligence sharing, and mid-flight aerial refueling.
+Meanwhile, small teams of US Special Forces are on the ground.

 Earlier this year, a bipartisan group of senators unveiled legislation calling for the ‘removal of United States Armed Forces from hostilities in the Republic of Yemen that have not been authorized by Congress.’
-In the wake of the bus attack, congressional opposition to American support for the coalition has increased.
+In the wake of increased civilian casualties, congressional opposition to American support for the coalition continues to increase.

-In a statement, Sen. Chris Murphy (D-Conn.) asserted, “Either the Pentagon should be 100 percent certain that US weapons and funding aren’t being used to commit war crimes in Yemen, or we should cut off US support right now.”
-A House colleague, Rep. Ted Lieu (D-Calif.), appealed to the Defense Department inspector general, writing, “I am deeply concerned that continued US refueling, operational support functions, and weapons transfers could qualify as aiding and abetting potential war crimes.”
+In a statement, Democratic Senator Chris Murphy of Connecticut asserted, “Either the Pentagon should be 100 percent certain that US weapons and funding aren’t being used to commit war crimes in Yemen, or we should cut off US support right now.”
+A House colleague, Democratic Representative Ted Lieu of California appealed to the Defense Department inspector general, writing, “I am deeply concerned that continued US refueling, operational support functions, and weapons transfers could qualify as aiding and abetting potential war crimes.”

-The comments, letters, statements, and series of tweets from representatives of both parties make clear: facilitation of this war contributes nothing to US security and may actually diminish that security by stoking anti-Americanism and creating a bigger haven for terrorism.
+The comments, letters, statements, and series of tweets from leaders on both sides of the aisle make clear: facilitation of this war may actually diminish US security by stoking anti-Americanism and creating a bigger haven for terrorism.
 As a former US ambassador to Yemen has said, “It is not the responsibility of the United States alone to resolve this crisis, but American leadership is needed to bring it to an end.
 We shouldn’t mistake the absence of headlines for an absence of urgency.”